 You have developed a simple and yet flexible particle systems to support the consistent management of individual particles and the emitters.
 Your system is simple because it consists of a single component, defined in particle_system.js, with merely three simple supporting classes defined in the src/engine/particles folder.
 The system is flexible because of the callback mechanism for the actual creation of particles where the game developers are free to define and generate particles with any arbitrary behaviors.

-The particle system you have build serves to demonstrate the fundamentals.
+The particle system you have built serves to demonstrate the fundamentals.
 To increase the sophistication of particle behaviors, you can subclass from the simple Particle class, define additional parameters, and amend the update() function accordingly.
 To support additional physical effects, you can consider modifying or subclassing from the ParticleEmitter class and emit particles according to appropriate formulations.

 Game Design Considerations